 Figure 8.2 below presents the percentage distribution of orphans - including those with one parent or both parents deceased - among the population aged 0-20, by district.
-It shows that Kirehe district has 2.3% of orphans with both parents deceased and 14.3% of orphans with one parent deceased.
-The first of these indicators is below the national average (2.7%) and the second is above the national average (14%).
+It shows that the majority of the population (82%) in Ruhango district have both parents alive and 16.7% are orphans with one parent deceased.
+Both indicators are above the national-level averages